LauraBertola/Tutorials/WGS (high depth)/FastQC_Trimming_Mapping.md

 ## FastQC for quality control
 The first step is to inspect your raw data to estimate overall quality.
 Scrolling through the data with `less` is obviously not going to work for this.
 So, we'll use a software called [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) to help us visualize overall data quality for each of our files.
 You can then attempt to improve your dataset by identifying and removing samples with failed sequencing.

 Let's start the run now.
-First make an output folder, where you will store the results in.
+First go out of the input_files folder by typing `cd ..` and then make an output folder, where you will store the results in.
 Use `mkdir` to do this.
 Then run the `fastqc` command, and direct it to your newly created output folder by using -o.
 ```
 /softwares/FastQC/fastqc ~/input_files/* -o ~/output_files/
 ```